datafolklabs/cement/doc/source/dev/signal_handling.rst

-The key thing to note here is that the main application itself handles the exc.CementSignalError exception, where as using the cement_signal_hook is useful for plugins and extensions to be able to tie into the signal handling outside of the main application.
-Both serve the same purpose however the application object is not available (passed to) the cement_signal_hook which limits what can be done within the callback function.
-For this reason any extensions or plugins should use the cement_on_close_hook as much as possible as it is always run when app.close() is called and receives the app object as one of its parameters.
+The key thing to note here is that the main application itself handles the exc.CementSignalError exception, where as using the cement 'signal' hook is useful for plugins and extensions to be able to tie into the signal handling outside of the main application.
+Both serve the same purpose however the application object is not available (passed to) the cement 'signal' hook which limits what can be done within the callback function.
+For this reason any extensions or plugins should use the 'pre_close' hook as much as possible as it is always run when app.close() is called and receives the app object as one of its parameters.